radiantlogic-v8/documentation-new/documentation/hardening-guide/01-securing-radiantone-configuration-and-administration.md

 - Does not contain any dictionary words
 - Contains a mixture of uppercase, lowercase, numbers and special characters

 Provide this password only to trusted administrators with business need for super user access.
-Monitor failed login attempts to this account using a Security Incident and Event Management (SIEM) system such as RSA envision or others.
 Other accounts used by RadiantOne are managed by backend data sources and subject to lockout policies associated with those backend data sources.

 ## Limit Usage of Directory Manager Account

 Knowledge and usage of the RadiantOne super user (e.g. cn=Directory Manager) credentials should be limited.
 It is highly recommended to use the delegated administrator accounts to manage RadiantOne configuration instead of the super user account.
 Add your users to the appropriate delegated administrator groups to define the roles they should have for managing the RadiantOne configuration.
 For details on what activities the delegated administrators can perform, please see the RadiantOne System Admin Guide.

-For details on updating the RadiantOne super user (e.g. cn=directory manager) credentials, see the RadiantOne Operations Guide.
+For details on updating the RadiantOne super user (e.g. cn=directory manager) credentials, see the RadiantOne System Administration Guide.

 <!--